Engineering-Research-and-Development/true-connector/README.md

 The TRUE Connector integrates both the [Platoon Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app_platoon) and [MyData Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app) for enforcing the Usage Control.
 True Connector is by default configured to use Platoon Usage Control, in order to use MyData follow the instructions in the [document](doc/MYDATA_USAGE_CONTROL.md).

+### Audit logs <a name="auditlogs"></a>

+Audit logging is turned on by default.
+If you wish to configure it or even turn off please follow this [document](https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/doc/AUDIT.md) .

 ## Contract Negotiation - simple flow <a name="contractnegotiation"></a>